 - I normally laminate the back and sides.
 The sides are laminated with the goal of increasing weight and the back is laminated with western red cedar.
 I highly recommend this to players looking for a very focused, salient projection and excellent separation between voices.
 What one sacrifices in feeling the body vibrate against the body, one gains in tone quality and salience.

 - When I first started using a bolt on neck I was merely fastening the heal.
-My friend and luthier Jeremy Clark inspired me to try bolting the fingerboard as well.
+Beginning with Guitar No. 31 I began using a bolt under the fingerboard as well.
 This makes the entire neck removable, seriously facilitating finish work and any restoration that might be required as the instrument ages.

 - Fantastic guitarist and teacher Stanley Yates first encouraged me to try out "Jumbo" frets and I have been using a large fret width and height ever since.
 Overall, this is a major improvment in the playability of a guitar and the sustainability of the instrument's setup, preventing string ware in the fretboard and ensuring that minimal effort is required for the player to fret a string.